mikepartelow/get-baked/bread/bba-anadama.md

 17. Proof loaves in Proofer Box at 77F for at least 60-90m.
 18. Remove loaves from proofer when dough clears the tops of the loaf pans.
 Not before!
 19. 🚨 Perform the poke test 🚨
-20. Mist loaves with water, sprinkle cornmeal on top.
+20. Mist loaves with water, sprinkle cornmeal or polenta on top.
     - Don't under-mist.
 The mist encourages oven spring.
 21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
 22. Rotate loaves.
 Bake another 20-30m, until well browned and internal temperature is at least 185F.